Fedder type criteria for quasi-$F$-splitting I: Structure of

 In the previous subsection, we construct a splitting $\sigma_n$ of $V^{n-1}$.
 By the description (\ref{equation:description of sigma}), an explicit description of $\Delta_n$ gives that of $\sigma_n$.
 In this subsection, we prove the delta formula (Theorem \ref{thm:delta formula}), which means that all $\Delta_n$ can be computed by only $\Delta_1$.
-It is an essential reason why we only need the ring structure of $W_2(R)$ in the criterion in Theorem \ref{Intro:thm:Fedder's criterion}.
+It is an essential reason why we only need the ring structure of $W_2(R)$ in a Fedder type criterion for quasi-$F$-splitting (Theorem \ref{Intro:thm:Fedder's criterion}).

-In the proof of the delta formula, we need the map $\varphi$ in Remark \ref{rmk:ghost component}.
-However, it behaves well only in mixed characteristic.
+For the proof of the delta formula, we need the map ${\cred w}$ in Remark \ref{rmk:ghost component}, and ${\cred w}$ behaves well only in mixed characteristic.
 Therefore, we first define $\Delta_n$ in mixed characteristic using a lift of the Frobenius map.